Whether it is mandatory to pay EL in settlement for the workers who left the factory after working for 1 or 2 months?

 Dear Member,

-He is entitled for leave @ 1 day for 20 days working.
-Please also check your state rules framed in absence of company policy.
+He is entitled to leave for 1 day for every 20 days worked.
+Please also check your state rules in the absence of a company policy.

 Regards